 (A) An analysis of the regional economic conditions including existing and emerging indemand industry sectors and occupations, and the employment needs of businesses in those industry sectors and occupations.
-The analysis should identify local priority industries based on employer and Workforce Innovation and Opportunity Act partner input.
+The analysis should identify local priority industries based on employer and Workforce Innovation and Opportunity Act partner input as well as how the Local Board plans to maximize opportunities for sustainable employment through those local industry priorities and needs.